• Skip to primary navigation

 A pork porterhouse chop is a bone-in pork chop that features both the pork loin and the pork tenderloin.
 The loin is on one side of the T-bone-shaped chop, and the tenderloin is on the other.

 Some people say that this is the best pork chop because it features meat from two of the most tender cuts of pork.
-I’d agree; I’m a huge pork steak fan!
+We’d agree; we love tender pork steaks!

 Pork porterhouse chops are also called porterhouse steaks, t-bone chops, bone-in loin chops, center-cut loin chops, or top loin chops.
 If in doubt, look for the t-shaped bone.